How to Choose Resources When Teaching English to Children

 Susan Brown

-The resources you choose don’t have to be expensive, perfectly made or from a toy shop.
-In fact, having children make their own resources that can be used in an actual lesson can often be the most motivating.
-For example, they can make their own name cards for the “What’s Your Name?” rhyme, or their own fish to use when singing “Ten Little Fish”.
-Children love making and using their own creations.
+Those resources don’t need to be expensive, perfectly crafted, or bought from a toy shop.
+In fact, some of the most effective resources are the ones the children help make themselves.
+For example, they can create their own name cards for the What’s Your Name? rhyme or craft little fish to use when singing Ten Little Fish.
+Children love making and then using their own creations – it gives them a sense of pride and ownership.

 1. Make resources appealing

-3. Puppets – A fantastic resource!
+3. Puppets – a fantastic resource!

 4. Use realia whenever possible